kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Receiving-Webmentions.md

 ---

 {% alertbox info %}
-This is part three of the splitted original post {% post_link Hexo-and-the-IndieWeb "Hexo and the IndieWeb" %}.
-Don't miss Part 2 {% post_link Hexo-and-the-IndieWeb-Sending-Webmentions "Hexo and the IndieWeb (Sending Webmentions)" %} either.
+This is part three of the splitted original post {% post_link 2021/Hexo-and-the-IndieWeb "Hexo and the IndieWeb" %}.
+Don't miss Part 2 {% post_link 2021/Hexo-and-the-IndieWeb-Sending-Webmentions "Hexo and the IndieWeb (Sending Webmentions)" %} either.
 {% endalertbox %}

 ---